 Neighborhoods may submit applications for consideration for an intensive work day by volunteers including carpentry, landscaping, painting and other exterior improvements.
 Successful applications from neighborhoods will demonstrate need and the willingness to collaborate with property owners, renters, fire, police, planning and code staff, and the volunteer work teams.
 Applications will be evaluated by an impartial selection committee in coordination with City staff.
 The work plan will be designed by the principal participants and will include a preliminary education phase.

 Applications will be evaluated based on demonstrated need, neighborhood willingness to participate, and potential impact on the surrounding community.
 The program leaders will tour candidate Blocks with applicants and other appropriate personnel (planning, code enforcement, police, fire, public services, etc.) Program leaders and support staff will meet with property owners and renters to determine feasibility of work plan.
 For the program to be successful, the anticipated work plan cannot exceed the capacity of the BLOCKWORK team.

-BLOCKWORK will be held on national Make a Difference Day – October 24, 2020.
+BLOCKWORK will be held on national Make a Difference Day in October.

 1. Contact Alyssa Nelson, City of Salisbury Urban Design Planner, (704) 638-5235 or firstname.lastname@example.org , with any questions, or if you need assistance with application.

-3. Applications may be submitted by postal mail, email: email@example.com, or hand delivered to Alyssa Nelson at the City Office Building, 132 N. Main Street.
+3. Applications may be submitted online, by postal mail, by email: email@example.com, or hand delivered to Alyssa Nelson at the City Office Building, 132 N. Main Street.